RogChav/SmartNotes/README.md

 # Description

 SmartNotes is a web app that allows users to optimize their study time by combining note taking and flash cards.
 As you take notes you can easily mark keywords and either define them right then or define them later.
 You can then review and/or quiz yourself on these keywords and the app will also keep track of your quiz data and will display your data upon clicking on the session in the data page.
-Another convenient aspect of the app is that they're saved online, meaning if you had access to internet you can access them anywhere.
+Another convenient aspect of the app is that they're saved online, meaning if you have access to internet you can access them anywhere.

 <br>